anmolbansal7/Thana-CriminalRecordWebsite/README.md

 This is a Data Structure and Algorithm Project Website.
 Just an extra effort to gain more marks and side by side learn WebDev.

-This Website uses HTML-5, CSS (external), JavaScript (in-line), Bootstrap (for responsive NavBar) and Firebase (stores criminal and official records).
+This Website uses HTML-5, CSS, JavaScript, Bootstrap and Firebase (stores criminal and official records).

 Assets includes all Pictures used (Logo designed by me) and one PDF File (found online)